cbstimes/cbstimes/_posts/2024-09-11-the-perfect-route-from-palakkad-to-munnar.markdown

 ---

 ## Planning the Journey
 When planning a trip from Palakkad to Munnar, it is important to carefully consider the route and transportation options.
-The total distance is approximately 285 kilometers and will take around 4-5 hours depending on stops. [scenic route through southern Western Ghats mountains](https://thetopnews.github.io/troubleshooting-common-party-problems-when-streaming-games-on-pc/)
+The total distance is approximately 285 kilometers and will take around 4-5 hours depending on stops. [ ](https://thetopnews.github.io/troubleshooting-common-party-problems-when-streaming-games-on-pc/)
 ### Do Your Research
 The first step is to gather information on the best routes.
 Based on the input provided, some top options include:
 - Palakkad → Pollachi → Udumalpet → Palappalayam → Munnar